iagoslc/ZipfsLaw_Quadrilatero_Ferrifero/README.md

 test_distributions(new_reserves)
 display(Latex('$x_{min} = %i $' % int(results.xmin)))
 print('Figure 4 and 5: Left (Figure 4) - Kolmogorov-Smirnov’s distance for the known deposits of '
-      ' Quadrilátero Ferrífero.
-The minimum of the function (dashed vertical blue line) stands at rank 8 (or x_min=35.08).
+      'Quadrilátero Ferrífero.
+The minimum of the function (dashed vertical blue line) stands at ' 'rank 8 (or x_min=35.08).
 Right (Figure 5a)- ' 'Kolmogorov-Smirnov’s distance for the known deposits aggregated with Zipf’s estimated ' 'deposits until a) the smallest deposit (Itabira; 0.71 t)')

 print('\n\nObservation -  Figure 5b to 0.01 t takes a couple hours to run, therefore we decide not '
-	  'to include in this notebook, however if you would like to run change the value of variable ct in this cell to 0.01.)')
+	  'to include in this notebook, however if you would like to run change the value of variable ' ct in this cell to 0.01.)')
 ```